-Dingoes attack a woman jogging on Australian island beach and leave her hospitalised
+Dingoes attack a woman jogging on Australian island beach and leave her hospitalized

 Visitors to the island are warned to beware of dingoes.
 Tourists are advised not to run or jog outside fenced areas, to keep children within arm’s reach, to walk with a stick and to avoid providing dingoes with food.
 Dingoes mostly approach humans for food.

-The situation would be far safer without tourists’ need for selfies with wildlife to post on social media, she said.
+The situation would be far safer without tourists’ need for selfies with wildlife to post on social media, Behrendorff said.

-“Those people are putting themselves at risk and they’re putting that animal at risk by calling them over to get a selfish shot in order to post that in a situation that makes themselves look like a big hero,” Behrendorff told Australian Broadcasting Corp.
+“Those people are putting themselves at risk and they’re putting that animal at risk by calling them over to get a selfish shot in order to post that in a situation that makes themselves look like a big hero,” Behrendorff said.
 “They don’t understand the risks that they’ve put themselves and even that animal into.”

 She cited a recent example of a man posting a photograph of him handfeeding a dingo while a toddler was beside him.